anuraag

-Intro to CUDA and GPU programming
+Intro to GPU programming: part 1

 This post is an in depth overview on GPU architecture and how to write performant GPU code.
 It covers execution hierarchy, memory layout, scheduling, memory access patterns, and basic profiling.
 The goal is to build enough knowledge to write a SGEMM (single precision general matrix multiply) kernel that achieves 50% of theoretical GPU FLOPS.

 The specifics in this guide, including naming and the specific capabilities of each SM are tailored to Nvidia’s Blackwell (GB203) generation of cards (specifically the 5070 Ti).
-The

 GPU Architecture Overview